tb0hdan/meshtastic-telegram-gateway/README.md

 ## Webapp

-When enabled, this bot listens on specified port and renders device map.
+When enabled, this bot listens on the specified port and renders a device map.

 1. Cluster markerer